How to Paint Spectral Green Nighthaunt Miniatures

 Basing

-The base rim was painted Abaddon Black.
+The rim was painted Abaddon Black to keep the finish clean.

-If you're enjoying the content, feel free to hit that follow button at the top of the page.
-It really helps and keeps you updated.
+If you are enjoying the content, feel free to follow the blog.
+It really helps and keeps you updated with new tutorials.

-Return to my home page.
+Return to the home page.

 Comments